TargetSolutions/slate/source/index.html.md

 # Introduction

-Welcome to the CrewSense API!
+Welcome to the CrewSense API

-Find out how to send requests to our API, and what you can do with it.
+Find out how to send requests to our API, and what you can do with it using this developer resource.

-At this time, the API does not expose every part of the application, but you can already do lots of very useful things with it.
-Query the schedule, manage labels, create reports, add / edit work types, add / edit users, view system log, time off types, list shift trades and much more.
+The CrewSense API exposes very useful endpoints from within the CrewSense platform.
+You can do things like query the Schedule, manage Roster Data, Add Time Off's, Manage Trades, View System Log entries, CallBack History, and much more.

-Our examples are in cURL.
+All of our examples are in cURL, however any scripting language that supports RESTful integrations can be utilized.

 # Authentication